 There are various types of budgeting methods to consider whether this is your first budget or you have found your budgeting process is not quite working.
 When considering your budgeting system, these different budgeting methods have great track records for helping you control your finances and reaching your savings goals.

-A zero-based budget method, also known as the zero-sum budget, is pretty straightforward: your goal is to land at $0 each month, once you’ve subtracted your expenses from your income.
+, also known as the zero-sum budget, is pretty straightforward: your goal is to land at $0 each month, once you’ve subtracted your expenses from your income.

 Zero-based budgeting works best for those with a predictable income and fairly predictable expenses.
 To begin, you list your income at the beginning of the month (or whatever period works for your payment schedule).
 Then, you list each monthly expense you have during the period and subtract it from your income.
 Whatever excess money you have is then allocated into another spending category until you reach $0, which is how this budgeting method received its name.

 While the zero-based budget is a smart way to control expenses on a fixed income, it’s not without challenges.
 If you’re not careful, one large, unexpected expense can throw your budget completely out of whack.
 The best way to counteract this is to build up your emergency fund and set it aside in a savings account, even if it’s only $500 or $1,000.
 You can also keep a cushion in your checking account if you’re disciplined enough not to dip below it.

 But overall, the zero-based method allows you to track every expense and are aware of where every dollar is going at all times.

 Here’s an example of what a zero-based budget may look like for you: